AYGA2K/go-lexer/README.md

 ### 7. **Whitespace Handling**

-We implemented a method `skipWhiteSpaces` to ignore spaces, tabs, and newlines between tokens, ensuring that tokens are not affected by unnecessary whitespace.
+I implemented a method `skipWhiteSpaces` to ignore spaces, tabs, and newlines between tokens, ensuring that tokens are not affected by unnecessary whitespace.

 ### 8. **EOF Handling**